-The IBM i NetServer server name is the name that you use to access your IBM i NetServer over the network and the Internet.
+The IBM i NetServer server name is the name that you use to install IBM i Access for Windows and to access your IBM i NetServer over the network and the Internet.

 Under most circumstances, you do not need to change the server name that IBM i NetServer uses on the operating system.
 Even though you can connect to IBM i NetServer using any name you choose, you should not change the server name from its default.
 The name should be the same as your system name.
 However, if you must change the IBM i NetServer server name, review the naming guidelines beforehand.
 You can view the system name in the network attributes by using the Display Network Attributes (DSPNETA) CL command.